23S ribosomal RNA: 23S rRNA Functions

 In general, rRNA has an essential function of peptidyl transferase.
 The stimulating core of the ribosome plays role in the peptide bond configuration.
 Both peptidyl-tRNA and aminoacyl-tRNA are important for protein synthesis and transpeptidation response.

 Essential Bases

 However, 23S rRNA positions (G2252, A2451, U2506, and U2585) have a significant function for tRNA binding in the P site of the large ribosomal subunit.
 These modification nucleotides in site P can inhibit peptidyl-tRNA from binding.
 U2555 modification can also intervene with transferring peptidyl-tRNA to puromycin.
 Furthermore, the chemical modification of half of these positions G2251, G2253, A2439, and U2584 can not prevent the tRNA binding.
 Peptidyl-tRNA of 50S subunits which binds to the P site preserve eight positions of 23S rRNA from chemical modification.
 On the other hand, mutation in 23S rRNA can also have impacts on cell growth.
-Mutations A1912G, A1919G and Ψ1917C have a powerful growth phenotypes and they prevent translation while mutation A1916G has a simple growth phenotype and it leads to defect in the 50S subunits.
+Mutations A1912G, A1919G and Ψ1917C have a powerful growth phenotype and they prevent translation while mutation A1916G has a simple growth phenotype and it leads to defect in the 50S subunits.